-What responsibility does Gina Haspel, who was appointed CIA director in May 2018, have for the torture of detainees in a secret prison (“black site”) in Thailand?
+What responsibility does Gina Haspel, CIA director from May 2018 until January 2021, have for the torture of detainees in a secret prison (“black site”) in Thailand?
 There are no prospects of investigations in the United States.
-This is why ECCHR uses the principle of universal jurisdiction in Germany: ECCHR has filed a criminal complaint with the German Federal Public Prosecutor (Generalbundesanwalt – GBA) calling for investigations into Haspel’s role in the torture of detainees in Thailand in 2002.
+This is why ECCHR uses the principle of universal jurisdiction in Germany and filed a criminal complaint with the German Federal Public Prosecutor (Generalbundesanwalt) calling for investigations into Haspel’s role in the torture of detainees in Thailand in 2002.
 The submissions against Haspel (from June 2017 and September 2018) are a follow-up to an earlier complaint on the US torture program filed in Germany by ECCHR in December 2014.

 The criminal complaint is joined by Guantánamo detainee Abd al-Rahim al-Nashiri, who was tortured at the CIA “black site” in Thailand while Haspel served as chief of base at the prison.

 In late 2002 Gina Haspel was appointed Chief of Base of the CIA secret prison in Thailand known as “Cat’s Eye.”
 During this time she oversaw the torture of al-Nashiri and potentially also of other detainees.
 While at the Cat’s Eye prison, al-Nashiri was subjected to a program of “enhanced interrogation” which included waterboarding and other forms of torture.

 Previously classified information about the role Gina Haspel played in torture in Thailand came to light when she was named CIA deputy director in February 2017, and again when she was appointed CIA director in May 2018 by President Donald Trump.